obinexus/pro/README.md

 ---

-## The Puppet Method Protocol (POP)
+## The Puppet Method Protocol (pro)

-POP serves as a living control system for coherence — whether biological, social, or energetic.
+pro serves as a living control system for coherence — whether biological, social, or energetic.

 **Process Loop:**